Timing Settings

 Service Businesses (plumbers, HVAC, contractors)

-• Monday-Friday: 7 AM to 7 PM (people need stuff fixed)
+- Monday-Friday: 7 AM to 7 PM (people need repairs)

 Professional Services (lawyers, consultants, accountants)